 Getting Started With Your eCommerce Website Project

-This is a long article about eCommerce website design which we wrote to clarify the steps and challenges involved in delivering a great, money making website that sells your products online..
+We wrote to clarify the steps and challenges involved in delivering a great, money making website that sells your products online.

 eCommerce websites differ from a traditional brochure website in many aspects and this article is to set expectations for you rather than say – yes of course lets do an eCommerce site for you and watch the money roll in.

 With the advent of easy to use templates, hosting packages that make it easy to get a website up and running and the perception that if you want to make some money online all you have to do is put up an online shop selling your wares and you your virtual shop will start making money right away.